BioforestChain/virtual-scroll/README.md

    - `@attr` `{bigint} position-top` - the posiction in virtual scroll list
    - `@attr` `{number} item-size` - the item height

+## ISSUES

+1. because of `scroll-ctrl` behavior base on scroll-snap, but Firefox and WebKit don't behave the same. so in firebox you need use controlbar but no mousewheel.

 ## TODO

 - [x] fixed-size-virtual-list 重构成 LitElement